yiqun-liu/cloud-comp-arch/part3/part3-record.md

     --scan 30000:30500:10
 ```

-run queries and direct the output to a log file
+(when prepared) run queries and direct the output to a log file

 ```shell
 bash run-test.sh > s1-measure.txt